Defining Your Purpose

 Give your people more than a poster on the wall with a bunch of words about teamwork and innovation.
 Authentically reflect how you all work together when you’re at your best, in a voice uniquely your own.
-Provide tangible guidance and reinforcement, so every person in your organization can see how to do their job better.
+Provide tangible guidance and reinforcement, so every person in your organization knows how to do their job better.

 Staking Your Position

-You have only an instant to convince people why you’re the right choice, right now.
+You have only an instant to convince others why you’re the right choice, right now.
 Powerful positioning deftly threads the eye of a needle, where your past, your purpose, your singular strengths, and their unmet needs meet.
 Both those you serve and those who work for you will tell us when it’s right.

 Josh has a special ability to help an organization figure out who they are and how to talk about what they do in a way that's accessible, but without dumbing it down.
 Bill Young President, Social Capital Partners